sarumathit2001-arch/marketing-attribution-demo/README.md

 - Simulated event streaming using insert queries
 - Demonstrates near real-time updates in dashboard
 - Due to BigQuery free tier limitations, streaming API was simulated using delayed inserts.
 In production, this would be implemented using Pub/Sub or streaming inserts.
+- In production, streaming would be implemented using Pub/Sub and BigQuery streaming inserts for low-latency ingestion.
+- Expected latency is near real-time (seconds to minutes depending on ingestion method).

 ### Key Concepts
 - Idempotency: event_id ensures uniqueness